SylvainEstebe/pyhgf/docs/source/learn.md

 :link-type: ref
 :img-top: ./images/multilevel-hgf.png

-How to use any model as a distribution to perform hierarchical inference at the group level.
+How to use any predictive coding network as a distribution to perform hierarchical inference.
 :::

-:::{grid-item-card} Parameter recovery, prior and posterior predictive sampling
+:::{grid-item-card} Parameter recovery
 :link: parameters_recovery
 :link-type: ref
 :img-top: ./images/parameter_recovery.png

-Recovering parameters from the generative model and using the sampling functionalities to estimate prior and posterior uncertainties.
+Recovering parameters from a known generative model.
 :::

 :::{grid-item-card} Non-linear value coupling